RuneRost/Astro-RT/README.md

 Radiative transfer - cornerstone - ... - gifs und plots die einfach Vorhersage zeigen, Ergebnisplots dann unten

+hier ein GIF hin in 3D wie sich radiative transfer entwickelt bzw wenn nicht möglich dann einfach 3D static plots von a,j,I

+Radiative transfer is a cornerstone of computational astrophysics, providing the essential link between physical models and observational diagnostics.
+Simulating the propagation of radiation through astrophysical media, such as stellar atmospheres, interstellar clouds, or galaxy clusters, requires solving the radiative transfer equation (RTE).
+Due to its high dimensionality (dependence on time $t$, spatial position $x$, direction $\omega$, and frequency $\nu$) the RTE is highly complex and computationally expensive to solve numerically.
+Accurate solutions require fine resolution across all these domains, leading to significant challenges in terms of memory and computing time, particularly in multi-dimensional or time-dependent simulations.

+Unfortunately, numerical methods often suffer from high computational costs, dimensionality issues, or instability while traditional deep learning approaches often struggle with generalization across discretizations and parameter settings, as well as stability in high-dimensional PDE problems.

+To address these shortcomings, we employ Neural Operators, to develop surrogate models for simulating radiative transfer.
+We present two Neural Operator–based surrogate models for three-dimensional radiative transfer, achieving significant speedups while maintaining high accuracy.

+We employ a specific class of Neural Operators known as the Fourier Neural Operator (FNO) and combines it with a U-Net architecture, following the approach chosen in this paper[CITE].

+FIGURE VON UFNO HIERHIN

+We developed two UFNO-based surrogate models for the simulation of three-dimensional radiative transfer.
+The first model enables time-independent predictions of radiative intensity in the steady -state limit, while the second model allows to model the temporal evolution of radiative intensity via recurrent application across time steps.
+Both models were implemented in JAX.

 ## Installation

 To clone the git: